nipunpatil/data_analysis/README.md

 # data_analysis
-journey from basics to advanced data analysis uing python with projects
+journey from basics (from learning concepts) to advanced data analysis uing python with projects